cjw296/carly/README.rst

 carly
 =====

-A tool for putting messages into and collecting responses from Twisted servers using real networking.
+A tool for putting messages into and collecting responses from Twisted servers and clients using real networking.

 "call me maybe"